getodk/docs/docs/web-forms-intro.rst

 To know which question types are currently supported in Web Forms, see `the Github feature matrix <https://github.com/getodk/we b-forms?tab=readme-ov-file#feature-matrix>`_.
 While most supported functionality is very similar to Collect's, this section describes question types with more complex functionality or that differ from Collect.

+Web Forms currently supports 3 geo question types and appearances:

+* :ref:`Geopoint <geopoint-widget>`
+* :ref:`Maps appearance <geopoint-maps>`
+* :ref:`Placement-map appearance <placement-map-widget>`

+**Coming soon**

+- Geoshape
+- Geotrace
+- Editing all map appearances

-Geopoint
+Geopoint without appearance
 ~~~~~~~~

-The :ref:`geopoint question type <geopoint-widget>` without appearance captures the current location of the device.

-When a form includes a geopoint question, users of the form will see a :guilabel:`Get location` button.
-When a user taps that button, a dialog will appear, showing the accuracy of the currently-available location or no value if location permissions are not granted yet.
+The default geopoint question allows the user to get the location without a map interface.
+When a user taps the **Get location** button, a dialog will appear, showing the accuracy of the currently-available location or no value if location permissions are not granted yet.
 If location permissions are not granted yet, the user will also be asked to grant location permissions by their browser.

 .. image:: /img/web-forms/geopoint-permission.*
   :alt: Web Forms location permissions request